Pyppeteer: Use Puppeteer in Python [2025]

 Click to open the image in full screen

 Look closely at the screenshot above.
-The product titles are in the <h2> tags.
-Similarly, the prices are inside the <span> tags, having the amount class.ย
+Each product is in a dedicated list tag with class product.
+The product titles are in <h2> tags.
+Similarly, the prices are inside the <span> tags, having the price class.

 program.py